arduino/docs-content/content/software/app-lab/8.integrations/1.companion-app/companion-app.md

 - **QR code won't scan**: Low screen brightness or poor lighting conditions can be the cause.
 Try increasing your computer's screen brightness and ensure the QR code is well lit.
 Hold your phone steady and at a comfortable distance (10-15 cm) from the screen.

-- **"Connection failed" error**: Phone and Arduino UNO Q may be on different networks.
+- **"Connection failed" error**: Phone and board may be on different networks.
 Please verify that both devices are connected to the same Wi-Fi® network.
 Check your phone's Wi-Fi settings and ensure you're not on mobile data.

 - **Video stream not loading**: Port 4912 may be blocked by your firewall or network restrictions.
 Check your computer's firewall settings and make sure port 4912 is open for incoming connections.
 If you're on a corporate network, you may need to request access from your IT administrator.